treolabs/treopim/docs/en/faq/product-management.md

 The total number of your products is shown in the list view for products just above the product table on the right.
 Please make sure that no filters are set, otherwise you will only see the number of products that have been filtered out or found according to a search criterion.

-## Can I save additional documents or other files for each product?

-Yes, use the document management for this.
-If it is necessary to assign several documents to a product, have your administrator set up a relation between the “Documents” and “Products” entities.

-If this option is not sufficient for you, please use our [Product Assets Module] (https://treopim.com/de/shop/assets).

 ## What are codes for (product codes, category codes, attribute codes etc.)?

 Codes are important as uniform names for your entries in TreoPIM, because you can e.g. Have multiple categories or attributes that have the same name but are of different nature.